 This is a no-brainer, but many owners of tiny homes seem to overlook the value of swapping old bulbs with newer, more energy-efficient ones.
 Perhaps the process of transitioning to eco-friendly lighting is thought to be tedious on their part.
 At any rate, LED bulbs are known to consume less energy and last longer than incandescent bulbs.
 Sure, using incandescent bulbs might seem a good aesthetic choice, but wouldn’t it be better to just look for energy-efficient alternatives that give the same effect instead?

 A tiny home lifestyle is ideal for people who don’t mind scaling down their living space.
 But what they should consider is the amount of electricity they consume each month.
 If you’re the type of person who is very particular on keeping your cost of living low, you may have to keep tabs on your power bill before and after the big move to your tiny home.
+For this, you may want to compare different solar electricity plans and see which one can bring in the most benefits.
 This should help you make better decisions for greater sustainability.

 Be a part of the green movement by applying these tips to your tiny home!
 For sure, you’re saving something greater than just a few dollars on your energy bills.